Undergraduate Audition Requirements

 Students will prepare and perform solo pieces totaling 5 to 7 minutes of music.
 The selection or selections should demonstrate a variety of musical skills (lyrical, technical, and expressive playing) that best showcase the applicant's performance abilities.
 Please see the required repertoire listed below.*

-*It is recommended that the student perform literature from the below selections.
-If you would prefer to perform a work that is not listed, you MUST contact the applied professor for prior approval.
+*It is recommended that the student perform literature from the selections below.
+If you would prefer to perform work that is not listed, you MUST contact the applied professor of your instrument for prior approval.
 Compositions by BIPOC and/or female composers are encouraged.
 The following websites are helpful to find compositions by diverse composers - Institute for Composer Diversity and Music by Black Composers.

 Trumpet